charlesb/CDF-workshop/README.md

 ![Tailfile](images/tail-file.png)

+Don't forget to increase the scheduler!

+Please note that the NiFi instance has been configured to receive data over HTTP only, not RAW

 ![Remote process group](images/remote-process-group.png)

-Don't forget to start the NiFi flow first then publish the MiNiFi flow to NiFi registry (Actions > Publish...)
+Now we can start the NiFi flow and publish the MiNiFi flow to NiFi registry (Actions > Publish...)

 Visit [NiFi Registry UI](http://demo.cloudera.com:61080/nifi-registry/explorer/grid-list) to make sure your flow has been published successfully.